 Adam Jones urges race dialogue to combat 'ugliness and hate'

-Jones adds that he doesn't mind if fans ''yell at us a little bit,'' provided the catcalls do not degenerate into obscenities.
+Jones insisted he doesn't mind if fans ''yell at us a little bit'' or engage in ''general banter,'' provided the catcalls do not degenerate into obscenities or bigoted taunts.

 Citing the NFL's Colin Kaepernick's taking a knee to protest what he called prevalent police brutality and a flawed justice system, Jones said he ''was unafraid of any backlash that came with'' speaking out.
 He dismissed any critics who might contend ''you should just stick to making money and play ball'' and sideline the activism.

 ''CEOs make a lot of money.
 A lot of people make a lot of money,'' Jones said. ''It's not about the money.
 The money is great.
 If you're able to perform in any job for a significant amount of time, you're going to be compensated well.
 It doesn't matter what you do.''

 Tony Clark, the MLB players' union head, said after attending Jones' Kansas City event that while over-the-top fan conduct ''has been around a long time,'' he's ''excited that guys like Adam, with the platform that they have, have taken it upon themselves to voice their concerns and opinions.''